Marketing Strategy

 Table of Contents

-In reality, it's a little more nuanced than that.
-Marketing departments use different mediums to communicate with their audiences based on numerous factors, like industry, location, persona information, and more.
+In reality, the landscape is far more nuanced and interconnected.
+Modern marketing departments leverage an integrated approach, using diverse channels to communicate with their audiences based on a myriad of factors: industry, location, persona information, and more.
 For example, if you're a small retail shop, you may opt to utilize SMS marketing to send promotions to your contacts.
 Larger B2B corporations may find more traditional digital marketing, such as email marketing and blogging, more effective.
 The point is: it all depends on the makeup of your business and your potential buyers.

 • What a KPI Is